Secure Remote Access

 sftp> quit

-you can tell it to output debugging messages its progress by using the -v
+If you have trouble with sftp not making a connection, you can tell it to output debugging messages its progress by using the -v option; e.g.

-$ sftp -v graham
+$ sftp -v salish

 This is helpful in debugging connection, authentication, and configuration problems.
 If you need help interpreting the output of sftp -v, paste it into a message on the SalishSeaCast #general Slack channel.